omics-datascience/modulector/DEPLOYING.md

 ## Restart/stop the services

-If the configuration of the `docker-compose.yml` file has been changed, you can apply the changes without stopping the services, just running the `docker-compose restart` command.
+If the configuration of the `docker-compose.yml` file has been changed, you can apply the changes without stopping the services, just running the `docker compose restart` command.

-If you want to stop all services, you can execute the command `docker-compose down`.
+If you want to stop all services, you can execute the command `docker compose down`.

 ## See container status

 To check the different services' status you can run:

-`docker-compose logs <service's name>`
+`docker service logs <service's name>`

 Where  *\<service's name\>* could be `nginx`, `web` or `db`.